Chanty

 With the symptoms above, the side effects shouldn’t surprise you.

 Mental exhaustion will negatively impact your work relationships, performance, and future health.
+Prolonged mental exhaustion can significantly affect your cognitive function and make it difficult to retain information or make clear decisions.

 See below for a more extensive list: